Beit Yahoun: History

-Following the 1982 invasion Beit Yahoun became part of the Israeli ‘security zone’.
+Following the 1982 invasion Beit Yahoun became part of the Israeli security zone.
 On 4 October 1992 Hizbullah launched an attack on the South Lebanon Army’s checkpoint in the village.
 Two senior SLA officers were killed, one of them believed to be responsible for the 8 November 1991 bombing of the American University of Beirut.
 On 21 June 1997 six Irish soldiers serving with UNIFIL were wounded, one seriously, whilst clearing mines on the road to Beit Yahoun.
 The IDF had laid the mines to protect a nearby SLA position which had resulted in the Irish having to use helicopters to reach their UNIFIL post.
 After lengthy negotiations the Israelis partially cleared the road.
 The Irish casualties occurred while they were clearing the remaining mines.

 On 15 May 1999 Hizbullah launched coordinated attacks on three SLA positions.
 The offensive was preceded by mortar and missile attacks on fourteen IDF and SLA compounds.
 The Bayt Yahoun outpost was overrun, its SLA commander killed and one of his soldiers taken prisoner.
 An APC was captured and later paraded in Beirut.
-Video footage of the attack was show on Lebanese television.
+Video footage of the attack was shown on Lebanese television.

+Demographics

+In 2014 Muslims made up 99.60% of registered voters in Beit Yahoun.
+97.86% of the voters were Shiite Muslims.